melvir86/ase/README.md

 11. Edit flaskr/properties.py to update with the latest codio-subdomain so that it will connect to the backend services correctly
 (for eg. codio_subdomain_endpoint = 'https://codio-domainname1-codio-domainname2-8080.codio-box.uk/api')
 12. flask --app flaskr run --debug --host=0.0.0.0
+13. Make sure ase-backend is also running (follow steps at https://github.com/melvir86/ase-backend/tree/phase-three)
-13. Access it from your browser at https://[codio-domainname1]-[codio-domainname2]-5000.codio-box.uk/
+14. Access ase (frontend) from your browser at https://[codio-domainname1]-[codio-domainname2]-5000.codio-box.uk/
+15. You can use the below sample users to try out the flow (you also have the option of registering your own users to try the flow out)
+Customer - Mary / Password123 / Customer
+Driver - DriverRobert / Password123 / Driver
+Provider - Alan / Password123 / Provider